stjordanis/WoSCA/README.md

 The workshop aims to bring researchers and practitioners together and will promote open and reproducible research.
 Papers improving existing tools or proposing new ones are encouraged.

+**In addition to full papers, we are encouraging the submission of 4-page New Ideas papers, that will receive a full presentation and discussion slot, in order to encourage truly workshop-style/exploratory work and give researchers feedback on promising ideas!**

 ----------------------------------------

 The workshop will be co-located with [ISSTA 2020](https://conf.researchr.org/home/issta-2020).